Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Discussion: Is residual energy related with intermittency?

-The top panels of Figure \ref{fig:kurtosis_residual} suggest that intermittent structures and negative residual energy are simultaneously generated as the turbulence evolves.
-However, whether the negative residual energy is produced due to these intermittent structures is still unclear.
+Figure \ref{fig:time_evolution_Kurt_sigma_r} suggests that intermittent structures and negative residual energy are simultaneously generated as the turbulence evolves.
+However, whether the negative residual energy is produced by these intermittent structures is still unclear.
 To verify this point, we divide the simulation domain at the last frame ($t=200$) of each run evenly into $16 \times 16 \times 16$ cubes, i.e. each cube contains $32 \times 32 \times 32$ grid points.
 For each cube, we calculate Kurtosis($J$), Kurtosis($\omega$), and $\sigma_r$.
-Bottom left and bottom right panels of Figure \ref{fig:kurtosis_residual} show the probability distribution of the data points for Run 2E and Run 2NE respectively.
-Black curves are the median values of the Kurtosis against the binned $\sigma_r$.
-In contrast with the top panels, in both the two runs (and the other runs whose results are similar and not shown here), Kurtosis($J$) and Kurtosis($\omega$) do not show significant correlation with $\sigma_r$.
+Left and right columns of Figure \ref{fig:kurtosis_residual} show the probability distribution of the data points for Run 05E and Run 05NE respectively.
+Black curves are the median values of the $y$-axis values against the binned $x$-axis values.
+The other runs show similar results and hence are not shown here.
+We calculate the Pearson correlation coefficient between each pair of parameters and these correlation coefficients are written in the Figure caption.
+The bottom row of Figure \ref{fig:kurtosis_residual} shows that there is a positive correlation between Kurtosis($J$) and Kurtosis($\omega$), though the correlation coefficients (0.51 for Run 05E and 0.35 for Run 05NE) are not high.
+This indicates that the intermittent structures in magnetic field and velocity are often co-located, but not always.
+As shown by the top and middle rows, in both the two runs, Kurtosis($J$) and Kurtosis($\omega$) do not show significant correlation with $\sigma_r$, with nearly-zero correlation coefficients.
 Although the data points spread widely in $\sigma_r$, the median values of the Kurtosis are quite constant.
 That is to say, at intermediate scales ($L/16$), regions with negative residual energy do not necessarily correspond to intermittent structures.
+We have carried out the same analysis with the simulation domain divided into $8\times 8 \times 8$ cubes, i.e. for a larger spatial scale ($\sim L/8$), and the result (not shown here) is almost identical.